A Chihuahua’s Christmas Menu: What Christmas Foods Can Chihuahuas Eat?

-Hard boiled eggs are fine for dogs too.
-I would cut them up in bite sized pieces.
+Hard-boiled eggs are fine for dogs too.
+I would cut them up into bite-sized pieces.

 Potatoes or Sweet Potatoes.
 Boil and mash plain potatoes or sweet potatoes for your Chihuahua to enjoy; this would make a fun side to a mini turkey meatloaf (recipes below).

 However, keep in mind that they must be fed in moderation, as too many potatoes will cause digestive upset.

 Pumpkin.
 Chihuahuas may enjoy canned pumpkin, not canned pumpkin pie filling.